t8dash/react-store/README.md

 🔹 The `false` parameter in `useStore(store, false)` (as in `<ResetButton>` above) tells the hook not to subscribe the component to tracking the store state updates.
 The common use case is when a component makes use of the store state setter without using the store state value.

+🔹 Note that updating the store state doesn't change the store reference sitting in the React Context and therefore doesn't cause updates of the entire React Context.
+Only the components subscribed to store state updates by means of `useStore()` will be notified to re-render.

 ## Single store or multiple stores

 An application can have as many stores as needed, whether on a single React Context or multiple Contexts.